IPK-BIT/isa4j/docs/getting-started/study-assay-files.md

 Process process = new Process(plantTalking);
 process.addParameterValue(
-	new ProtocolParameter(toneOfVoice, "soft") // similar to FactorValue: can have double/string/OntologyAnnotation values and an optional unit
+	new ParameterValue(toneOfVoice, "soft") // similar to FactorValue: can have double/string/OntologyAnnotation values and an optional unit
 );

 // Comments work the same way as before